 - 1Hold your hands flat against each other so the palms are facing each other.

 - 3Make sure that when your hands get to belt high, the palm of your dominant hand is facing out.

 This drill will make sure that you have the proper club head rotation in your takeaway.

 The Bottom Line

 If you take these pointers and work them into your current takeaway, you’ll soon see that your overall golf swing is more consistent because you are starting the swing correctly.

-Remember, don’t ignore the takeaway because it will influence everything else in your golf swing, including the final result.
+Remember, don’t ignore the takeaway because it is an important part of the swing sequence.
+The takeaway will influence everything else in your golf swing, including the final result.